MenchiniDev/FidelioRepository/README.md

 # FidelioRepository
-this repository is to use a simple winform Application, nothing relevant here :)ù
+this repository is to use a simple winform Application, nothing relevant here :)